neiljangra/neiljangra/README.md

   * I'm currently a beginner Python Web developer, and I am open to anyone in need of my services.
 I have a solid understanding of classes, objects, functions, variables, lists, list manipulation, tuples, matrices, loops, and inheritance.

-   * I'm a music producer: I produce trap, drill, lofi, and peaceful melodies.
+   * I'm a music producer: I produce trap, drill, Lo-fi, and peaceful melodies.
+## Activities

+  * Accomplished employee at an organization(Kumon) geared towards helping young adults improve their skills in math and reading comprehension
+  * Played piano at auditions that have helped me receive scholarships of up to $250 or more
+  * Avid tennis player on the varsity team for my school
+  * I currently have a 4.192 GPA and I've taken 5 AP classes so far
+  * Create soundtracks, beats, and songs utilizing an Apple-made program to attain over 1,000 plays on SoundCloud
 ## Technology Stack
  * Python
  * JavaScript